With grief lingering, Blue Jackets GM Waddell places focus on hockey in wake of Gaudreau's death

 That, the Blue Jackets' general manager acknowledged, will take more time than anyone can guess — weeks, months, perhaps an entire season and beyond.

-What mattered is how spending the weekend attending the Sabres Prospects Challenge represented a start to what Waddell called among the first steps in refocusing on hockey and the future in the aftermath of Columbus star Johnny Gaudreau and his brother Matthew's deaths when struck by a suspected drunken driver while riding bicycles on Aug 29.
+What mattered is how spending the weekend attending the Sabres Prospects Challenge represented a start to what Waddell called among the first steps in refocusing on hockey and the future in the aftermath of the deaths of Columbus star Johnny Gaudreau and his brother, Matthew, who were struck by a suspected drunken driver while riding bicycles on Aug 29.

 “We got to play hockey," Waddell said.
 “We’re not going to forget about Johnny and his family, the Gaudreau family.”

-He then reflected on the speech Johnny Gaudreau's wife, Meredith, made during the brothers' funeral on Monday, by urging those in mourning to move forward as she will in focusing on raising her children.
+He then reflected on the speech Johnny Gaudreau's wife, Meredith, made during the brothers' funeral on Monday, by urging those in mourning to move forward as she will while focusing on raising their children.

 “Everybody knows that Johnny wants them to play hockey,” Waddell said.
 “And everybody’s rallying around that.”